AmelioMansour/ShopifySentinel/replit.md

 - **Bulk Add-to-Cart:** Supports adding multiple products to the cart via a single URL, with automatic URL splitting to bypass length limits.
 - **Headless Shopify Detection:** Automatically attempts `shop.` subdomain if the primary domain scan fails.
 - **Rate Limiting & Performance:** Uses a rolling concurrent queue with 10 workers - when any store finishes, the next one immediately starts (no batch waiting).
 Direct connections (proxies disabled for speed).
 Each request has an 8-second timeout with 1 retry on failure.
 Limits scanning to 5000 products per store (20 pages) to prevent massive stores from blocking progress. **Parallel pagination** - fetches all 20 pages simultaneously instead of sequentially, reducing large store scan times from 40s to 2-4s.
 Progress updates throttled to max 1 per second to avoid Discord rate limits.
+- **Background Scanning:** New system for scanning massive store lists (600k+ stores).
+Reads store URLs from `server/stores.txt` and processes them in the background.
+Triggered manually via `/startscan` command.
+Sends progress updates to admin channel every 1000 stores.
+Tracks all stats in `background_scans` database table.
 - **Discord Interaction Handling:** Uses deferred replies to handle long-running scan operations, extending the response window beyond the default 3 seconds.
 - **Error Handling:** Comprehensive error handling for invalid URLs, network issues, non-Shopify sites, and API failures.
+Error messages now accurately reflect whether proxies are enabled or disabled.
 - **Role-Based Permissions:** Commands require a specific Discord role (ID: 1434562069893746698).
 - **Admin Channel Logging:** All scan results are summarized and sent to a designated admin channel (ID: 1434557891318124798).

 ### System Design Choices
 - **Backend:** Node.js with TypeScript, Express for server, and Discord.js for bot interactions.
 - **Database:** PostgreSQL with Drizzle ORM for storing scan results.
 The `scan_results` table stores unique store URLs, free product counts, and scan metadata, with an upsert mechanism to update existing records.
 Only scans finding free products are saved.
+The `background_scans` table tracks long-running background scan jobs with progress stats.
-- **Modular Design:** Separation of concerns with dedicated modules for Discord interactions (`bot.ts`, `discord-client.ts`), Shopify scanning logic (`shopify-scanner.ts`), and database operations (`storage.ts`, `db.ts`).
+- **Modular Design:** Separation of concerns with dedicated modules for Discord interactions (`bot.ts`, `discord-client.ts`), Shopify scanning logic (`shopify-scanner.ts`), background scanning (`background-scanner.ts`), and database operations (`storage.ts`, `db.ts`).
 - **Proxy System:** Proxies are disabled by default for maximum speed and reliability.
 PyProxy proxies available in `server/proxies.txt` and IPRoyal in `server/proxies-iproyal.txt` if rate limiting becomes an issue.
 Can be re-enabled by setting `proxyEnabled = true` in shopify-scanner.ts.

 ## External Dependencies